 A DeltaXML delta file has the same basic structure as the files that have been compared, with some additional attributes and elements.
 An XML namespace (the DeltaXML namespace) distinguishes these additional elements and attributes from those found in the input files.

 Delta files cannot be compared unless the DeltaXML namespace in the delta files is changed before comparison.

 XML Compare sends each document to an XML parser prior to processing.
 If the document starts with a DOCTYPE declaration or a call to an XML Schema the parser will process the DTD or Schema and return a SAX stream with all the entities expanded, and any unspecified attributes added with default values.
 XML Compare does not need to take into account the structure of a file as specified in a DTD or Schema file during processing except to ensure that any white space flagged as ignorable by the parser is ignored.
-White space is otherwise treated as significant.
-If it is not significant, it can be removed prior to processing using the white space normalization XSLT stylesheet supplied with the software.
+With no DTD or XML Schema available, if white space normalization is performed, supplied XSLT can attempt to detect significant white space nodes that should not be removed.

 Comments and processing instructions are not passed to the SAX output stream by the parser.
 If they are considered to be significant for the purposes of comparison, XSLT should be used to convert comments and processing instructions into elements that can be compared during parsing.

 XML Compare handles namespaces and will detect elements in the same namespace even if the namespace prefix values are different.
 An element or attribute in a namespace may have a different namespace prefix in the delta file from that used in the input file.

 4. Document Comparison